dacconcio/wizard-news-2/README.md

 # wizard-news-2

-Runs locally or on Heroku.
+Runs locally and is deployed on Heroku.